WangWNico/dns_tunneling/README.md

 - The code is intended for lab/testing use on your own VMs.
 Don't use it on networks where you don't have permission.
 - The client includes a trailing NUL byte in Base64 encoding so encoded values match the examples in the assignment.
+- The client includes a trailing NUL byte in Base64 encoding so encoded values match the examples in the assignment.

+Windows / PowerShell notes
+- If you're on Windows, you can build/run using MSYS2/Mingw (gcc) or use WSL/Ubuntu.
+The repo includes helpers:
+	- `run_test.sh` — builds and runs server/client on port 5353 (on Linux/WSL).
+	- `run_test.ps1` — PowerShell helper (requires `gcc` in PATH, e.g., from MSYS2).

+Security note
+- Run these programs only on your own lab VMs or networks where you have permission.